Expensify/App/docs/articles/expensify-classic/connections/quickbooks-desktop/Quickbooks-Desktop-Troubleshooting.md

 If these general troubleshooting steps don’t work, reach out to Concierge and have the following information ready to provide:

-    a.
-What version of QuickBooks Desktop do you have (Enterprise 2016, Pro 2014, etc.)?
+1. What version of QuickBooks Desktop do you have (Enterprise 2016, Pro 2014, etc.)?
-    b.
-Is your QuickBooks program installed on your computer or a remote network/drive?
+2. Is your QuickBooks program installed on your computer or a remote network/drive?
-    c.
-Is your QuickBooks company file installed on your computer or a remote network/drive?
+3. Is your QuickBooks company file installed on your computer or a remote network/drive?
-    d.
-Is your Web Connector installed on your computer or a remote network/drive?
+4. Is your Web Connector installed on your computer or a remote network/drive?
-    e.
-If any of the above are on a remote option, is there a company that runs that remote environment?
+5. If any of the above are on a remote option, is there a company that runs that remote environment?
 If so, who (ie: RightNetworks, SwissNet, Cloud9, etc.)?

 # Import issue or missing categories and/or tags